 (Posted May 2023)

 Congratulations!
-You have arrived at the Capstone 1 PEP module and are nearing the final stretch of your journey to the CFE.
+You have arrived at the Capstone 1 PEP module and are nearing the final stretch of your journey to the CPA Common Final Examination (CFE).
 Despite this, many of you are not celebrating – you are beginning this stage with nervous expectation.
 Stories of endless revisions and colleagues working late into the night because of missing-in-action group members have made you dread this project.
 We invite you to let go of these expectations because, while challenging group members do exist, we have found the reality of Capstone 1 to be less bleak than the retold experiences suggest.

 We are here to help you build new expectations that will contribute to your success in group work, your report, and your final presentation.
 Our CFE Prep courses also discuss further tips to help you succeed in Capstone 1.